dhawalchaudhari/olympics-data-analysis/README.md

 Throughout this project, we will explore the Olympics dataset(scraped from https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table), look at some interesting statistics and then try to find out which country is the King of the Olympic Games.

 About the dataset
-The snapshot of the data, you will be working on:

-OlympicsData

-The dataset has details of 146 countries with the following 16 features
+dataset has details of 146 countries with the following 16 features

 Feature	Description
 Country_Name	Name of the country